 While attending Queensmill School Stephen’s drawings were usually of animals or cars but an interest in London architecture soon developed.
 Due to the encouragement of his teachers Stephen began submitting his works in art competitions and immediately aroused the skepticism of the press.
 The media were simply dumbfounded that a young boy of seven could create such intricately detailed drawings.
 The proof was in the pudding so to speak and Stephen Wiltshire soon became a regular subject for the British Press.
 At age seven Stephen sold his first work of art.
 By the age of eight, Prime Minister Edward Heath had already commissioned Stephen to draw the Salisbury Cathedral.

 What has followed since those early years is a continued interest and mastery of architectural illustrations.
 There was the “London Alphabet”, a series of London buildings drawn in alphabetical order, beginning with Albert Hall, a concert theatre and ending with the London Zoo.
 This work was done at the ripe old age of ten.
 Stephen’s work continued to focus on buildings and the cities that housed them.
 As a teenager Wiltshire met famed literary agent Margaret Hewson.
 The two instantly became friends and Hewson spent a good majority of her career heralding Stephen’s works in books.
 Hewson also played a pivotal role in Wiltshire’s life by ensuring that all funds garnered from his art be placed in trust.
+If you would like to watch a very interesting documentary on Stephen her over here.

 Remarkable artist receives prestigious awards